 If you run hard into the limiter, the temperature will continue climbing even as clock rates are lowered, and CPU clocks may drop resulting in a significantly degraded VR experience.

-A difference to note between mobile and PC/console development is that no optimization is ever wasted.
+A difference to note between Android and PC/console development is that no optimization is ever wasted.
 Without power considerations, if you have the frame ready in time, it doesn’t matter if you used 90% of the available time or 10%.
 On mobile, every operation drains the battery and heats the device.
 Of course, optimization entails effort that comes at the expense of something else, but it is important to note the tradeoff.

 Fixed Clock Level API